ENCODE-DCC/atac-seq-pipeline/README.md

     * `"atac.genome_tsv"` : TSV file path/URI.

 2) Input genome data files
-    Choose any genome data type you want to start with and set all others as `[]`.
+    Choose any genome data type you want to start with and do not define others.

     * `"atac.fastqs"` : 3-dimensional array with FASTQ file path/URI.
         - 1st dimension: replicate ID